 Go for the best Ingredients in this Keto Cucumber Tomato Salad

 The key to this simple recipe is great quality ingredients.

 If you can get tomatoes just off the vine, terrific!
-If not, splurge for a pint of gorgeous looking cherry or grape tomatoes.
-Sometimes I get those packs with different color and shape tomatoes.
+If not, splurge for a pint of gorgeous-looking cherry or grape tomatoes.
+Sometimes I get those packs with different color and shapes of tomatoes.
 This just adds interest to this easy tomato cucumber recipe.

 Just be sure to cut bigger tomatoes in half, and I often quarter the cucumbers.

 I’m a HUGE fan of English Cucumbers.
 You know, those long ones that are always shrink-wrapped?

 Why?
 Because they’re practically seedless.
 And, you can eat the peel!

 In fact, I can’t remember the last time I bought a waxy cucumber with the tough seeds in them.